psrenergy/PSRDatabase.jl/docs/src/psrdatabase/rules.md

 ) STRICT;
 ```

-If an attribute name starts with the name of another collection it should be stored as a `INTEGER` and indicates a relation with another collection.
+A relation with another collection should be stored as an attribute whose name is the name of the target collection followed by the relation type defined as `_relation_type`, i.e. `collectionname_relation_type`.
+The relation attribute name starts with the name of another collection it should be stored as a `INTEGER` and indicates a relation with another collection.
 It should never have the `NOT NULL` constraint.
 All references should always declare the `ON UPDATE CASCADE ON DELETE CASCADE` constraint.
 In the example below the attribute `gaugingstation_id` indicates that the collection Plant has an `id` relation with the collection GaugingStation and the attribute `plant_spill_to` indicates that the collection Plant has a `spill_to` relation with itself.

 Example:
 ```sql